krol3/container-security-checklist/README.md

 ## Container Security Checklist

-Checklist to build and secure the images.
+Checklist to build and secure the images across the following phases:

 * [Secure the Build](#secure-the-build)
 * [Secure the Container Registry](#secure-the-container-registry)